jaegertracing/documentation/content/docs/next-release/spm.md

 Note:
 - Custom [latency buckets][spanmetrics-config-latency] or [dimensions][spanmetrics-config-dimensions]
   configured in the spanmetrics processor will alter the calculation above.
-- Querying custom dimensions are not supported by ATM and will be aggregated over.
+- Querying custom dimensions are not supported by SPM and will be aggregated over.

 ## Configuration

-### Enabling ATM
+### Enabling SPM

-The following configuration is required to enable the ATM feature:
+The following configuration is required to enable the SPM feature:

 - [Jaeger UI](../frontend-ui#monitor-experimental)
 - [Jaeger Query](../cli#jaeger-query-prometheus)